 Why learn SmallTalk?

-- Smalltalk structured the world to the language virtual machine on which Java and Ruby are founded with.
+- Smalltalk structured the world to the language virtual machine with which Java and Ruby are founded with.

 - Its live coding capability is built into the language!